thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/documentation/panopoto-integration/panopto-upload-process.md

 upload_id = mpu['UploadId']
 ```
 ### 2. Upload Parts:
-Split the Video File: Split the video into parts, each no larger than 5MB.
+- Split the Video File: Split the video into parts, each no larger than 5MB.
 You can adjust the part size as needed.

-Upload Each Part: Iterate over the parts and upload them using the AWS SDK.
+- Upload Each Part: Iterate over the parts and upload them using the AWS SDK.
 Track the ETag for each part.

-Sample Code:

 ```ruby
 # Read the video file in 5MB chunks and upload parts